 - 3.1.
-The Connétable, who is head of the Civil Parish and is elected for a 4 year term of office in accordance with the Public Elections (Jersey) Law 2002 and the Connétables (Jersey) Law 2008.
+The Connétable, who is head of the Civil Parish and is elected for a 45 year term of office in accordance with the Elections (Jersey) Law 2002 and the Connétables (Jersey) Law 2008.
 The Connétables are Members of the States by virtue of their office in accordance with the States of Jersey Law 2005.
 They are not delegates of the Parish; they are its representative.
 The Royal Court exercises a supervisory jurisdiction when the Connétable is in office and a similar jurisdiction is exercisable by the Royal Court (on a representation by the Attorney General) to decline to administer the oath to a person elected as Connétable if that person is considered to be unfit for office.
 The Connétable is regarded as "The Father of the Parish" or, more aptly in the 21st Century, the Head of the Parish, and in this capacity is called upon to make him/herself available to all parishioners on any matter of collective or individual concern to them. - 3.2.
 The Rector is a Priest of the Church of England and the head of the established Church within the Parish.
 The title of Rector is limited to the twelve Rectors of the Ancient Parish Churches.
 The Rectors are appointed by the Crown and preside over the Ecclesiastical Assembly. - 3.3.
 The two Procureurs du Bien Public in each Parish act as public trustees i.e. they maintain an oversight of Parish finances and represent the Parish along with the Connétable (and, when appropriate, with the Rector and Churchwardens) in respect of property transactions of the Parish.
-They are elected for a 3 year term in accordance with the Public Elections (Jersey) Law 2002 and the Procureurs du Bien Public (Terms of Office) (Jersey) Law 2002 and the Procureurs du Bien Public (Terms of Office) (Jersey) Law 2013.
-They have a duty to represent the Parish in the care of Parish property; to report to the Parish Assembly of the Parish any matter concerning the public property of the Parish, or the application of the income of the Parish, about which the Parish Assembly should be made aware and must carry out duly considered instructions of the Parish Assembly even if they disagree.
-They may seek guidance from the Royal Court on the meaning or legality of any such instructions.
+They are elected for a 3 year term in accordance with the Elections (Jersey) Law 2002 and the Procureurs du Bien Public (Terms of Office) (Jersey) Law 2013.
+They have a duty to represent the Parish in the care of Parish property; to report to the Parish Assembly of the Parish any matter concerning the public property of the Parish, or the application of the income of the Parish, about which the Parish Assembly should be made aware and must carry out duly considered instructions of the Parish Assembly even if they disagree8.
+They may seek